ibrahimwalle/blogBackend/README.md

     "data": {}
 }
 ```
-Make sure that you have supplied the correct query in that case, or that your MongoDb instance is running correctly!
+Make sure that you have supplied the correct query in that case, and if the problem still presists then post one the issues tab!

-Error details are logged in the terminal for furthur inspection!

 ### GET Requests: